chicagoquant/chicagoquant.github.io/cheatsheet.md

 | Acquire `acquire` | all operations done after the atomic operation should become visible after that operation, should not jump before the atomic operation in any thread |
 | Release `release` | all operations done before the atomic operation should become visible before that operation becomes visible to other threads. no guarantee about operations after that atomic operation |

+- Note: On X86 processors, all stores are accompanied by a release barrier.
+So relaxed is not any cheaper on X86.
+- Note: Compilers don't optimize by reordering instructions around atomic
+- Note: Still may specify memory order explicitly for documenting intent, or for portability to ARM

 #### SPSC queue using atomic size (lock-free, wait-free, with appropriate memory order)

 ```cpp
 array<Item, SIZE> Q;                    |  // Q[0, N) is filled
 atomic<size_t> N;                          // count of items